disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

 1. Change the query to use a variable value for SalesPersonID.

 1. Use the T-SQL **DECLARE** statement to declare <strong>@SalesPersonID</strong> so you can pass in a value instead of hard-code the value in the **WHERE** clause.
 You should ensure that the data type of your variable matches the data type of the column in the target table to avoid implicit conversion.
+Execute the query with the actual query plan enabled.

     ```sql
     USE AdventureWorks2017;